 - GLM is safe to take with other medications.
 There have been no reports of GLM interacting with other medications.

 Although GLM use with dogs doesn’t require a prescription, it’s always important to discuss all medications and supplements with your dog’s veterinarian before administering anything to your dog.
 Safe use has not been established in breeding, pregnant, or lactating dogs.

 According to AKC Chief Veterinary Officer Dr. Jerry Klein, preventing the development of osteoarthritis through diet, exercise, and the use of protective joint supplements is the best way to keep your dog’s joints healthy.

 When osteoarthritis develops, treatment is typically focused on controlling pain, decreasing inflammation, improving quality of life, and slowing the development of the disease.
-Treatment is often multimodal and may include combining weight management, physiotherapy, acupuncture, surgery, and joint supplements such as Parnell Glyde Mobility Chews.
+Treatment is often multimodal and may include combining weight management, physiotherapy, acupuncture, surgery, and joint supplements.

 Green Lipped Mussel for Dogs: The Bottom Line

-Clinical studies of GLM have shown that oral doses of green lipped mussel administered for a proper time period to arthritic dogs were connected to reduced joint pain and inflammation along with improvements in mobility.
-When added to glucosamine and chondroitin, GLM creates a well-rounded, safe supplement that targets osteoarthritis disease in dogs and improves their quality of life.
+Clinical studies of GLM have shown that oral doses of green-lipped mussel administered for a proper time period to arthritic dogs were connected to reduced joint pain and inflammation along with improvements in mobility.
+When added to glucosamine and chondroitin, GLM contributes to a well-rounded, safe supplement that targets osteoarthritis disease in dogs and improves their quality of life.

 YuMOVE is a triple-action joint supplement developed to provide a more comprehensive solution to joint health.
 It helps to soothe joint stiffness, support long-term joint health and mobility throughout your dog’s life.
 YuMOVE is the official dog joint supplement of the American Kennel Club.